AlexMercedCoder/grokoverflow/posts/2024/2024-10-rust-collections.md

 list.push_front(0);
 ```

-### BinaryHeap (`BinaryHeap<T>`)
+### BinaryHeap (`BinaryHeap&lt;T&gt;`)
-A `BinaryHeap<T>` is a priority queue implemented as a max-heap, where the largest element is always at the top.
+A `BinaryHeap&lt;T&gt;` is a priority queue implemented as a max-heap, where the largest element is always at the top.
 This collection is useful for scenarios where you need quick access to the largest (or smallest) element.

 Example: